 Assignment Description GELO Word Count Revised or Workshopped In- class Point Value Diagnostic This in-class essay will be my first opportunity to evaluate your writing.
-2-4 400 ✓ N/A The Toulmin Method Using the Toulmin Method, we will examine the debate over gentrification in US cities.
-2-5 400 ✓ 20 Burke's Dramatistic Pentad By means of Kenneth Burke's Dramatistic Pentad, you will analyze the rhetoric behind three scenes about people's interactions in urban environments.
-2-5 750 20 The Rogerian Argument Your Rogerian Argument, illustrating the current debate in cities over what to do about electric scooters, will take the form of an infographic.
-1-4 400 √ 20 The Aristotelian Appeals Utilizing Aristotle's Modes of Persuasion, you will write a series of short answer responses to Matthew Desmond's Evicted: Poverty and Profit in the American City.
+2-4 400 √ N/A

+The Toulmin Method Using the Toulmin Method, we will investigate whether or not religious institutions should have to pay taxes.
+2-5 400 ✓ 20 Burke's Dramatistic Pentad By means of Kenneth Burke's Dramatistic Pentad, you will analyze the rhetoric behind three scenes about people's interactions with spirituality.
+2-5 750 20 The Rogerian Argument Your Rogerian Argument, will illustrate the current debate over religious freedom in the United States, Specifically, how the issue pertains to which customers a business may choose to serve.
+This assignment will take the form of an infographic.
+1-4 400 ✓ 20 The Aristotelian Appeals Utilizing Aristotle's Modes of Persuasion, you will write a series of short answer responses to Julia Sweeney's Letting Go of God.
 2-5 750 ✓ 20

-Assignment Description GELO Word Count Revised or Workshopped In- class Point Value Final Research Project You and up to two partners will explore the effects of Google's impending massive development in downtown San Jose.
+Final Research Project You and up to two partners will explore the representation of spirituality in a major television show.
 Your findings will be summarized in a 15-slide multimedia presentation.
-1-5 2,000 √ 40 English Department Assessment This department-wide assessment will ask you reflect on your growth as a writer in ENGL 2.
-2-5 400 20 Reflections You will write six 2-page reflections on a variety of city-related topics.
-2-4 3,000 60 (6x10) Multimedia Presentation You will present a 10-minute multimedia presentation (e.g. PowerPoint, Keynote) based upon a city-related topic.
-1-5 250 20 Participation Note that points are garnered not by attendance, but by active participation in class.
+1-5 2,000 √ 40 English Department Assessment This department- wide assessment will ask you reflect on your growth as a rider in ENGL 2.
+2-5 400 20 Reflections You will write six 2-page reflections on a variety of religion-related topics.
+2-4 3,000 60 (6x10) Flash Multimedia Presentation You will present a 5-minute multimedia presentation (e.g. PowerPoint, Keynote) based upon a religion- related topic.
+1-5 250 20 Participation Participation Participation Note that points are garnered not by attendance, but by active participation in class.
 10 Approximate word count: 8,350 Point total: 230